 Exercise Results in Increased Physical Wellbeing

-Play can obviously take many forms and when it involves lots of running and jumping, child development is helped by the fact that their physical wellbeing is enhanced.
+Play can obviously take many forms, and when it involves lots of running and jumping, child development is helped by the fact that their physical wellbeing is enhanced.
 This kind of play also lets them use up all that energy they have, meaning that they’re much less likely to act up out of frustration.

 Healthy eating for kids is another way to support their physical development, giving them the minerals and nutrients needed to live an active life.
-With so many digital devices in existence in the modern world, ensuring that children get out and active is more important now than it ever has been.
+With so many digital devices in existence in the modern world, ensuring that children get out and are active is more important now than it ever has been.

 Boosting Their Social Abilities

 When play is carried out in groups, it can have a hugely beneficial effect on a child’s ability to socialise and get on with his or her peers.
 Knowing how to relate to others and create relationships is something that will stay with them for their lives.
-The social aspect of a child’s character is a crucial area to develop that’s right up there with numeracy and literacy skills, joint play helps greatly.
+The social aspect of a child’s character is a crucial area to develop that’s right up there with numeracy and literacy skills; joint play helps greatly.

 Improve Your Parenting Skills With Online Learning From OCA

-So, as we can see, play is an integral part of a child’s growth both physically, mentally and emotionally, so whether engaging in joint play, adult-led play or free-play, it’s something that should be included in some way, shape or form.
+So, as we can see, play is an integral part of a child’s growth both physically, mentally and emotionally, so whether engaging in joint play, adult-led play or free play, it’s something that should be included in some way, shape or form.

 At Online Courses Australia, we offer a range of online parenting course options for parents and professional educators alike.
-They can be taken at your own speed and even paid for in manageable instalments and what’s more, every hour taken on any of our online training courses counts as one CPD point!
+They can be taken at your own speed and even paid for in manageable instalments, and what’s more, every hour taken on any of our online training courses counts as one CPD point!